RajKamal-chirala/Reverse-Shell/README.md

 - Client.py is ran on the host that we want to connect to.
 This script has the ip address of the server and creates a connection to it.

 - Server.py is ran form the server with a static ip address.
 It listens and accepts the connections coming from the client hosts.

+- With some changes this code can be used to create a p2p network where the both hosts can send the messages to each other.